mianawais99/mianawais99/PROFILE.md

 Full Stack Web Developer
 ------------------------
-<p>I'm a passionate self-taught Full-Stack Web Developer and a freelance Software Engineer from Pakistan and completed my BSCS from COMSATS University Islamabad, Wah Campus.</p>
+<p>I'm a passionate Software Engineer and a freelance Full-Stack Web Developer from Pakistan and completed my BSCS from COMSATS University Islamabad, Wah Campus.</p>

 <p>I'm also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.</p>